nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

 * **ForwardedProtoHeaderName** This setting expects a string value.
 Specify a custom HTTP header name to determine the originating IP address (e.g., **`CF-Connecting-IP`**, **`X-ProxyUser-Ip`**).
 * **ForwardedForHeaderName** This setting expects a string value.
 Specify a custom HTTP header name for identifying the protocol (HTTP or HTTPS) that a client used to connect to your proxy or load balancer.
 * **KnownProxies** This setting expects a string value.
 Specify a list of IP addresses (comma separated) to accept forwarded headers.
+* **KnownNetworks** This setting expects a string value.
+Specify a list of IP CIDR notations (comma separated) to accept forwarded headers. e.g. 172.64.0.0/13,162.158.0.0/15

 ### InstallationConfig